About

 I never wanted to be a writer.
 Although I was a voracious, precocious reader from an early age, I never dreamed of being a writer, never thought I could be one.
 But my brother says I was always making up stories as a kid.
 I don’t remember telling him that, but I do remember the stories in my head.
 I thought everyone did that, that it was normal.
 Apparently not.

 Even though I didn’t see myself as a writer, I did write fiction as a kid.
 When I was ten, I wrote my first novel long-hand in a booklet I made myself (this was in the days before laptops).
 My little friends saw me and decided to write books too and so my first writers’ club was formed.
-Then the teacher saw us and had the brilliant idea of writing a book as an assignment… And then my classmates hated me because they were forced to write books and they considered murder….
+Then the teacher saw us and had the brilliant idea of making an assignment for the entire class of writing a book … And then my classmates hated me because they were forced to write books and they considered murder….
 It’s a miracle I made it out of fifth grade alive.

 Black and white photo from 1960s(?) era of a school room